How to use the PopUpListView component

 The Basics

-Start by creating a PopUpListView control, pass in a collection that defines the items to render, and add it to the display list.
+Start by creating a PopUpListView control, and add it to the display list.

 Data provider